Skip to main content

 Written by Maddy Rieman

-When creating a Blast, you can alter email setting options inside Blast Editor.
-The Email Settings allow you to change defaults for a specific Blast without applying them to others.
+When creating a Blast, you can alter Email Settings for a specific Blast inside the Blast Editor, allow you to change defaults for the Blast without applying them to others.

-To access these settings, open the Blast Editor, click the three vertical dots to the right of Exit, and click Email Settings.
+To access Email Settings, open the Blast Editor, click the ⋮ Ellipsis button to the right of Exit, then click Email Settings.

 Below are the email setting options that you have for individual Blasts.